On January 22, the Colorado Division of Labor Standards and Statistics revised the state's minimum wage order for the first time since the 1990s.

 - The highest rank and highest paid employee of a nonprofit is exempt if paid at least the minimum salary for exempt employees.

-- Affects nonprofit executives who don't qualify for the "executives or supervisors" exemption due to supervising volunteers or for other reasons
+- Affects nonprofit executives who wouldn't otherwise qualify for the "executives or supervisors" exemption.

 - Those who have at least 20% ownership and help manage a business would be exempt, regardless of salary